Kiranpal Pannu

 Kiranpal Pannu (born 7 January 1997) is a tennis player from New Zealand.
 Pannu has a career-high singles ranking by the Association of Tennis Professionals (ATP) of 559, achieved on 20 May 2024.
 On 30 January 2023, he peaked at No. 1016 in the ATP doubles rankings.

 Pannu represents New Zealand in Davis Cup competitions, where he has a win-loss record of 0–1.

 He made his ATP Tour debut 2023 in Auckland where he lost to Richard Gasquet in straight sets in the first round.
 He made headlines for highlighting the financial difficulties of playing tennis, revealing that he has struggled to continue his career without financial support from others.

+Pannu played college tennis at Columbus State University.